adamkimsft/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

       name: ingress-demo
     ```

 3. Define a Service for our API so that the application is accessible within the cluster.
-Select the **Services and ingresses** blade of the fabmedical-[SUFFIX] AKS resource detail page of the Azure Portal, and on the Services tab, select **+ Add**.
+Select the **Services and ingresses** blade of the fabmedical-[SUFFIX] AKS resource detail page of the Azure Portal, and on the Services tab, select **+ Add** [Create->Create with YAML].

     ![This is a screenshot of the Azure Portal for AKS showing adding a Service.](media/2021-03-25-17-04-04.png "Add a Service")